-The most elementary economy is the pure consumption economy and it consists of the business and the household sector.
+The most elementary economy is the pure production-consumption economy and it consists of the business and the household sector.
 For a start, the business sector produces and sells one consumption good.

 First period: the business sector pays 100 units to the household sector and the household sector spends exactly this amount on the consumption good.
 There is no saving of the household sector.
 The business sector's profit is zero and the price of the consumption good is equal to unit wage costs.